ROCm/AMDMIGraphX/doc/src/dev_intro.rst

     migraphx::program p;
     auto* mm = p.get_main_module();

-    migraphx::shape input_shape{migraphx::shape::float_type, {2, 3, 4, 4}};
+    // create shape objects for the input tensor and weights migraphx::shape input_shape{migraphx::shape::float_type, {2, 3, 4, 4}};
-    migraphx::shape weights_shape{migraphx::shape::float_type, {2, 3, 3, 3}};
+    migraphx::shape weights_shape{migraphx::shape::float_type, {3, 3, 3, 3}};

-    auto input   = mm->add_parameter("X", input_shape);
+    // create the parameters and add the "convolution" operation to the module auto input   = mm->add_parameter("X", input_shape);
     auto weights = mm->add_parameter("W", weights_shape);
     mm->add_instruction(migraphx::make_op("convolution", {{"padding", {1, 1}}, {"stride", {2, 2}}}), input, weights);

 Here we create two parameters for both the ``input`` and ``weights``.
-In the previous examples, we just created simple literals, however, most programs will take data from already allocated buffers (usually on the GPU).
+In the previous examples, we created simple literals, however, most programs will take data from allocated buffers (usually on the GPU).
 In this case, we can create `argument <migraphx::argument>` objects directly from the pointers to the buffers::

     // Compile the program